-We often see Hard, Soft, or Medium reeds advertised, or we will say that our own reeds are too hard or too easy.
+In terms of reed response, we often see Hard, Soft, or Medium reeds advertised, or we will say that our own reeds are too hard or too easy.
 In this post, I want to go through how I think about response and easiness levels in my reeds.
 Some people might see this topic differently than I do, or adjust their reeds differently, so this is just how I handle my reeds.
 It is important to use as many adjectives as we can to describe our reeds (and our playing too) to help zero in on the precise problem.
 And of course, if you have any thoughts, feel free to comment or send a message!

-I think some of us have slightly different definitions of words like 'response' or 'medium-hard reed'.
+I think some of us have slightly different definitions of words and phrases like 'response' or 'medium-hard reed'.
 For me, response means that if I try to play a low C, middle C, and high C, all notes in all registers should play on command.
 There shouldn't be any sputtering or rolling tones in the lower octave, and the upper octave should respond cleanly.

 With my reeds, I get this kind of response mostly from how the tip is scraped and how the reed is balanced.
 The tip (especially at the top and sides) should be scraped thin enough to easily start the sound.
 On my reeds, I basically scrape what some people call a 'super tip'.
 The very top of the tip is scraped as thin as possible, and then I balance the rest of the tip from there so that it gradually gets thicker towards the bottom and the center.
 The reed also needs to be balanced so that the heart isn't too thick compared to the tip or windows.

-To test the response, you can try playing the low, middle, and high Cs and C#s to make sure each note responds similarly.
+To test the response, try playing the low, middle, and high Cs and C#s to make sure each note responds similarly.
 You can also try crowing the reed to see how little air it needs to start vibrating.
 While you are crowing, you should also try to feel if the reed is vibrating into the heart and windows.
 The heart and windows of the reed need to be just thin enough, which is why I sometimes use a dial indicator to quickly measure those areas—this just ensures that my reeds are within a normal range.
 Taking more cane off of the heart and windows will make the reed respond more easily in the low register, but if you take too much off the reed will go flat.

 (Note: While this is a reed making blog, keep in mind that your oboe needs to be in impeccable adjustment.
 An easy test is to play the middle B (with just your first finger), then slur down to an A, then G, and see if each note responds just as easily as the previous note.
 Ideally, this should work as you go down to an F#, E, D, C, low B, and low Bb.
 Moving between a B and an A should feel the same as moving from an A to a G, and from G to F#, and F# to E, and so on.
 Just slowly move one finger at a time and make sure each note slurs and responds just as easily as going between a B and an A.)